boostorg/leaf/doc/whitepaper.md

 In case of failure to `open()`, our function stays out of the way: the error code is communicated from `open()` (which sets the `errno`) *directly* to an *error-handling* function up the call stack (which examines the `errno` in order to understand the failure), while the return value of each intermediate function needs only communicate a single bit of data (the *failure flag*).

-This approach has two major drawbacks:

-* Usually the *failure flag* is not communicated explicitly, which means that *error-neutral* functions can't check for errors generically (e.g. each layer needs to know about the different `INVALID_VALUE`s).
+The major drawback of this appoach is that the *failure flag* is not communicated uniformly, which means that *error-neutral* functions can't check for errors generically (e.g. each layer needs to know about the different `INVALID_VALUE`s).
-* It is possible that `errno` (or the value returned by `GetLastError()` under Windows) is stale, that is, a leftover from an earlier failed function call.
-This means that we must not forget to clear the `errno` before doing any work, and that is prone to errors (although other approaches are also possible, for example OpenGL may record multiple error codes, and the user is expected to call [`glGetError()`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glGetError.xhtml) in a loop until `GL_NO_ERROR` is returned).

 ### C++ Exceptions